Royal Ballet of Cambodia: Present time

-Khmer classical dance training was resurrected in the refugee camps in eastern Thailand with the few surviving Khmer dancers.
-Many dances and dance dramas were also recreated at the Royal University of Fine Arts in Cambodia.

 In 2003 it was inducted into the UNESCO Intangible Cultural Heritage Lists.

 In 2023 director Xavier de Lauzanne released The Perfect Motion, [‘La beauté du geste’ in French, and ‘Tep Hattha’ in Khmer] an 86-minute documentary film on the dance form.
 It follows two storylines: the Metamorphosis show created by Princess Norodom Buppha Devi, and traces the history of the Royal Ballet from 1906.

-Teacher Salute Ceremony in Royal Ballet
+Teacher salute ceremony

 Performed before the dance troupe enters the stage, the Teacher Salute Ceremony is a tribute to the teachers who trained them and is dedicated to the spirit that controls the spirit in each of the characters of the Royal Ballet, bidding them to ensure that their performances are smooth, confident and unobstructed.
 This ceremony originates from an ancient forerunner when the royal dance troupe had to offer blessings before they took the stage.

-The three groups of the Cambodia Royal Ballet
+This ritual is typically on Teacher's Day (Thursday).

+Roles

 Four main types of roles exist in Khmer classical dance: neay rong (male), neang (female), yeak (rakshasa), and the sva (monkeys).
-These four basic roles contain sub-classes to indicate character rank; a neay rong ek, for example, would be a leading male role and a neang kamnan (or philieng) would be a maiden-servant.
-The sub-classes of the four main roles all perform in the same type of dancing style of the class they belong to.
+These four basic roles contain sub-classes to indicate character rank; a neay rong ek, for example, would be a leading male role and a neang kamnan (or philieng) would be a maiden servant.
+The sub-classes of the four main roles all perform in the same dance style of the class they belong to.
 However, the yeakheney, or female Yeak, is performed with a feminized dancing style of the male counterpart.
 Other female character types, such as the apsara, kinnari, or mermaid, follow the same dancing style as the neang role but with subtle differences in gestures; the main difference being costume.
 The ngoh character type, although male, is presented with a different dancing style than the neay rong.

 Most roles are performed by female dancers, but the role of monkeys was transferred to men under the guidance of Queen Sisowath Kosssamak.
 Other roles performed by men include hermits and animals such as horses and mythical lions.